skrub-data/notes/pipe.md

 # A high-level interface for building a dataframe transformation pipeline

+See also:
+- Vision / step forward for skrub https://hackmd.io/@GaelVaroquaux/ryzYaLO6T

 The goal is to have a more high-level and interactive interface for building a scikit-learn pipeline.
 In particular it should offer: